-Altogether there are nearly 1,800 children and young people engaging regularly with the three established Sistema Scotland centres.
+Altogether there are around 2,000 children and young people engaging regularly with the three established Sistema Scotland centres.
 In addition to the Big Noise orchestras attended by children up to 11 hours each week, we run Baby Noise and Adult Noise programmes which enable the Sistema Scotland family to reach as many as possible in the communities where we are based.

 We currently have three Big Noise communities:

 - Big Noise Raploch, Stirling, was established in 2008 and currently engages with almost 500 children and young people